 By Carolina Lopez

-With 3.3 million new Salesforce jobs expected by 2022, Salesforce has created an incredible industry which not only encourages innovation but is powering job growth across the globe, giving the opportunity of a rewarding career in the cloud for many.
+Salesforce has created an incredible industry which not only encourages innovation but is powering job growth across the globe, giving the opportunity of a rewarding career in the cloud for many.

 1. Get certified to become a literal expert

 As a recruiter, I get clients knocking on my door asking for candidates with quite specific certifications — the Platform Developer 2 cert, for example.
-And as you’ll see in our Salesforce salary survey, very few people have one.
+And as you’ll see in our Careers and Hiring Guide, very few people have one.

 If you’re someone that has a Platform Developer 2 certification, you’re going to stand out from the crowd.
 There’s going to be people looking for you.